apify/apify-docs/sources/academy/tutorials/node_js/add_external_libraries_web_scraper.md

 }
 ```

-With jQuery, we're simply using the `$.getScript()` helper to fetch the script for us and wait for it to load.
+With jQuery, we're using the `$.getScript()` helper to fetch the script for us and wait for it to load.

 ## Dealing with errors